 PubNub’s encryption offering satisfies Articles 6 and 32 of the GDPR by providing both encryption for data in transit and data at rest.
-SSL/TLS endpoints for all APIs and data streaming services are included at no extra cost for all PubNub customers.

 Transport Layer Security (TLS) is a protocol that ensures privacy between communicating applications and their users on the Internet.
 When a server and client communicate, TLS ensures that no third party may eavesdrop or tamper with any message.
 TLS encryption is used by most secure websites today and accepted as a standard for point-to-point security over public networks.

-PubNub Functions with AES Encrypted Messages
+Functions with AES Encrypted Messages

-Since messages encrypted with AES are not readable as they route through PubNub, PubNub Functions cannot read or act on the message data.
+Since messages encrypted with AES are not readable as they route through PubNub, Functions cannot read or act on the message data.
 However, PubNub messages have two parts: the body and the envelope.
 Data placed in the message body will be both TLS and AES encrypted, but data placed in the envelope will be encrypted with TLS (point-to-point) encryption.

-This approach optionally allows the developer to leverage PubNub Functions by placing actionable data in the message envelope, while placing the bulk of the message content into the message body.
+This approach optionally allows the developer to leverage Functions by placing actionable data in the message envelope, while placing the bulk of the message content into the message body.